orionstardust/mDefi/README.md

 ## Further Features

-You can find further examples in the [DeFi Service](https://github.com/michael-spengler/decentralized-finance/blob/main/src/defi.service.ts) file.
-If you are looking for anything more specific, feel free to check the corresponding folders and class definitions within the [src](https://github.com/michael-spengler/decentralized-finance/tree/main/src) folder.
+You can find further examples in the [DeFi Service](https://github.com/orionstardust/mDefi/blob/main/src/defi.service.ts) file.
+If you are looking for anything more specific, feel free to check the corresponding folders and class definitions within the [src](https://github.com/orionstardust/mDefi/tree/main/src) folder.

-If you have not found what you are looking for, feel free to [raise an issue](https://github.com/michael-spengler/decentralized-finance/issues/new) or even better raise a Pull Request.

 ## Smart Contract Development
-You can find some simple examples for solidity based smart contract development projects within the [smart-contracts-development](https://github.com/michael-spengler/decentralized-finance/tree/main/src/smart-contracts-development) folder.
+You can find some simple examples for solidity based smart contract development projects within the [smart-contracts-development](https://github.com/orionstardust/mDefi/tree/main/src/smart-contracts-development) folder.

-## General Recommendations
-You might also check [aave.com](https://aave.com/), [klopapier.exchange](https://toiletpaper.eth.link/) and [compound.finance](https://compound.finance).
-If you want to get a general overview on DeFi Services, you might check the [defipulse.com](https://defipulse.com/).

-## Distributed Domain Name Services
-To provide your user interfaces in a sustainable way you might check [ens.domains](https://ens.domains).
-If you want to try it, you might check [this tutorial](https://www.youtube.com/watch?v=oA4oOY5zgU0).

-## Blockchain based Deployments
-For Permaweb deployments you might check [argoapp.live](https://argoapp.live).
-I tested it for a vuejs frontend project.
-It works pretty straight forward already.
-If you are in general a fan of the decentralized web (dWeb), you might also check the new (2021) [IPFS browser standard](https://brave.com/brave-integrates-ipfs/).

-## Fund Contributions
-If you see an issue in the DeFi space which you want to see solved, consider funding the solution via [gitcoin.co](https://gitcoin.co).

 ## OpenBits based Open Source Incentive Engineering
 With this package we also explore the features of [openbits.world](https://openbits.world).